yoru01/Post-hACK/PIR workshop.md

 ```
 3. How are the funds being moved?
 ```
-Please sit tight and enjoy, the questions above will be answered as workshop continues.
+Please sit tight and enjoy yourself.
+The questions above will be answered as the workshop continues.

 # Application Logic
-We would start by answering the very first question which concerns the logic of our application.
+We would start by answering the very first question, which concerns the logic of our application.
 The logic goes like this:
 ```
-Step 1 - The House aka Deployer sets the game parameters  which are the deadline, the wager, the range of the random numbers and the number of trials the players are allowed to have then the Deployer deploys the contract.
+Step 1 - The House aka Deployer sets the game parameters which are the deadline, the wager, the range of the random numbers, and the number of trials the players are allowed to have, then the Deployer deploys the contract.
 ```
 ```
-Step 2 - The two players Alice and Bob then attach to the contract using the contract info given by the House.
+Step 2 - The two players, Alice and Bob, then attach to the contract using the contract info given by the House.
 ```
 ```
 Step 3 - The two players are prompted to accept the wager and the rules of the game before the game commences.
 ```
 ```
-Step 4 - Once they have both accepted the wager and the rules of the game they are allowed to start the game with Alice having to guess the random number in a given range of numbers then bob is allowed to do the same.
+Step 4 - Once they have both accepted the wager and the rules of the game, they are allowed to start the game with Alice having to guess the random number in a given range of numbers, then bob is allowed to do the same.
 ```
 ```
-Step 5 - The game continues until either of the players have guessed the right number or they have both exceeded the number of trials set by the house.
+Step 5 - The game continues until either of the players has guessed the right number or they have both exceeded the number of trials set by the house.
 ```
 ```
-Step 6 - If Alice only guesses the right number before the trials are exceeded she wins the game and gets both her wager and Bob's  wager, if Bob only guesses the right number before the trials are exceeded he wins the game and gets both his  wager and Alice's wager, if they  both guess the right number before the trials are exceeded they get refunded and if none of them get the right guess and their trials have been exceeded they both lose their wagers to the house and are prompted to play again if they want to.
+Step 6 - If Alice only guesses the right number before the trials are exceeded, she wins the game and gets both her wager and Bob's wager.
+If Bob only guesses the right number before the trials are exceeded, he wins the game and gets both his wager and Alice's wager.
+If they both guess the right number before the trials are exceeded, they get refunded, and if none of them get the right guess and their trials have been exceeded, they both lose their wagers to the house and are prompted to play again if they want to.
 ```
-If you have been following up, I belive everything is clear at this point and we have answered our first question.
+If you have been following up, I believe everything is clear at this point and we have answered our first question.

 # Logic Implementation

-Now that we have an algorithm of how our application is meant to work and the logic it has to process to give our desired outcome we can start writing our first lines of code.
+Now that we have an algorithm of how our application is meant to work and the logic it has to process to give our desired outcome, we can start writing our first lines of code.

 If you open the directory on your editor most preferably VS CODE we would see 3 files in it which are `index.mjs`, `index.rsh` and `reach`.